epfl-exts/rails-gdpr-export/README.md

 ## Usage

-- Add the code similar to the above in a initializer file (e.g. initializers/gdpr.rb) to specify the fields you want to retrieve:
+- Add code similar to the above in a initializer file (e.g. initializers/gdpr.rb) to specify the fields you want to retrieve:

 ```ruby
 require 'exts/gdpr'